juulio/mosque-3d-render/README.md

-# Possible - Costa Rica

-## Gulp Boilerplate

-* This project is intended to be used as a template to work with GULP.
+# Mosque 3D Render

+* This project is a THREE.js experiment to test model import from Blender.
+Using two simple models, I made a mosque building, inspired on Iran mosques.

 ### installation
 0. Make sure you have npm, Node.js and Gulp installed on your local machine